cchantep/acolyte/scalac-plugin/readme.md

 }
 ```

+> Scala interpolation could also be used (as in [Playframework Sird Router](https://www.playframework.com/documentation/2.8.x/ScalaSirdRouter)), but that would require to refactor extractors as interpolators, or define interpolators over extractors.

 Match component included in this plugin provides syntax `~(extractorFactory[, bindings])` for rich pattern matching.

 Consider following extractors, instantiated with one parameter: